‘To All the Boys I’ve Loved Before’: Netflix’s teen movies and shows

 It’s a young adult post-apocalyptic drama series by numbers, but this Canadian drama is still worth a bingewatch if you’re into that sort of thing.

-Following a mysterious virus that kills everyone over the age of 22, this survivalist drama hits familiar beats in depicting a young town under quarantine – but its young audiences should find a lot to love here.
+Following a mysterious virus that kills everyone over the age of 22, survivalist drama Between hits familiar beats in depicting a young town under quarantine – but its young audiences should find a lot to love here.

 But secondly, Sami Gayle and Jacob Latimore are both sharp and charming as two debate team enemies forced to join forces for the greater good.